iamnavya03/linear_regression_from_scratch/README.md

 🧠 Key Concepts Learned

 - Gradient Descent intuition and implementation
-- Loss minimization using RMSE
+- Loss minimization using mean sqaured error
 - Data generation and cleaning
 - Plotting predictions vs actual data
 - The importance of learning rate and epochs